An Intelligent Sugar Strategy

 This means, the reduction of glucose in the diet can help to prevent tumour cell development.
 It may also help patients fight cancer more effectively.

-To find out more about these sugars and where you can buy these products, please contact us.
+Visit Dr Coy’s Sugars to find out more about these sugars and where you can buy these products

 Positive Effects of Dr Coy’s Sugars